daizutabi/ivory/docs/tutorial/core.md

 experiment.params
 ```

-This is similar to the YAML file, but is slightly changed by the Ivory Client.
+This is similar to the YAML file we read before, but has been slightly changed.

-* Run and experiment sections are inserted.
+* Run and experiment keys are inserted.
+* Run name is assigned by Ivory Client.
-* ExperimentID and RunID are assigned by MLFlow Tracking.
+* Experiment ID and Run ID are assigned by MLFlow Tracking.
-* Default classes are specified, for example `ivory.torch.trainer.Trainer` for a trainer instance.
+* Default classes are specified, for example the `ivory.torch.trainer.Trainer` class for a `trainer` instance.

 ## Run